In 1842, Andrew Johnson was a TN State Senator. During this year he bought his first slave.

 A photograph of Dolly shows a woman with a gentle face, almost smiling as she holds Andrew Johnson's grandson on her lap.
 Andrew Johnson's granddaughter, Sarah Stover, wrote in her diary, "...my mind wanders back to the days when we children used to have a black mama as well as our own dear mama, but thank God the race is free.
 I think slavery is a sin..."

-The relationship between Johnson and his slaves seems to have had its moments of compassion.
-In 1854 Andrew Johnson wrote to his son Robert.
+In 1854 Andrew Johnson wrote to Robert.
 At the conclusion of the letter he wrote, "I have bought a basket and some other little notions for your little brothe[r] and a little chair for Liz and Florence &c - " At this time Liz and Florence were aged six and eight.
 Andrew Johnson Jr. was two years old.

 William Johnson, Dolly's son, later recalled of Andrew Johnson.
 "When I was little, Mr. Andrew used to hold me on one knee and my sister on the other..."
 He also remembered that, "one day Mrs. Johnson called us all in and said we were free now.
 She said we were free to go, or we could stay if we wanted.
 We all stayed" (Nichols, Ernie's America, pg.
 304).